usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.1.
 Authenticator Assurance Level 1

-AAL 1 provides some assurance that the claimant controls the authenticator registered to the subscriber.
+AAL 1 provides some assurance that the claimant controls an authenticator registered to the subscriber.
 AAL 1 requires single-factor authentication using a wide range of available authentication technologies.
-Successful authentication requires that the claimant prove through a secure authentication protocol that they possess and control the authenticator.
+Successful authentication requires that the claimant prove possession and control of the authenticator through a secure authentication protocol.

 #### 4.1.1.
 Permitted Authenticator Types